-Introducing the CSE Team SHIELD
+Introducing the Child Exploitation and Missing Team SHIELD

 Please see the attached presentation from the launch of SHIELD: SHIELD Team Launch Presentation

-It is important to recognise that all children and young people may be at risk of child sexual exploitation.
+It is important to recognise that all children and young people may be at risk of child exploitation.
 Perpetrators can and do target a wide range of children and practitioners should be alert to this issue whenever concerns about a child are noticed.
 This useful guidance document issued by the Children’s Commissioner provides a checklist of the associated Child Sexual Exploitation Warning Signs & Vulnerabilities.[/icon-list]

 - The Sexual Exploitation of Children; it couldn’t happen here could it?